mcvm-launcher/mcvm/docs/Configuring.md

 }
 ```

+- `packages`: Packages that will be applied to every profile.
+Can be overridden by profiles.

 ## Users

 Users are defined in the `users` object in the base of the config.
 User structure looks like this: